Āndhramēva Jayatē…!

 I am grateful to Vice President Sri M. Venkaiah Naidu Garu who could not attend on the first day due to unavoidable reasons but sent a heartfelt message.

-Thanks to Governor Biswabhushan Harichandan Garu and Lok Sabha Speaker Sri Om Birla Garu for sending their kind messages.
+Thanks to the Governor Biswabhushan Harichandan Garu and the Speaker, Lok Sabha, Sri Om Birla Garu for sending their kind messages.

 Special thanks to:

-Governor of Mizoram Sri K. Hari Babu Garu who attended the Poornakumbha Awards on Jan 6 as Chief Guest
+The Governor of Mizoram Sri K. Hari Babu Garu, who attended the Poornakumbha Awards on Jan 6 as Chief Guest,

-Governor of Haryana Sri Bandaru Dattatreya Garu, who attended on Jan 7
+The Governor of Haryana, Sri Bandaru Dattatreya Garu, who attended on Jan 7,